relevant-ai/RelevantCardsDocumentation/README.md

 | **`actions`** (touch down actions)  | Just like the **`buttons`** template, it takes an array of **REL Actions** (See **REL Actions** below), to be performed when the card is held down and the corresponding action is selected. |
 | **`handler`** (card's title)  | This template allows you to customize the text on the card's title (top left) for each page of the card.<br/><br/>For example, the following `handler` template could be added to the cities card (`https://gist.githubusercontent.com/wircho/c8f4f5b0ce440b8edd83/raw/8ef09440e96322e75220ff1470fbc4c65d76e6c2/cities_card`) to display the name of each city on the card's title:<br/><br/> `{"handler":{"_PATH":["_ITEM","name"]}}` |

+### Error Handling

+Some built-in functions, such as `_URL` may return errors (such as when there is no internet connection).
+By default, REL propagates errors outwards, which means that whenever an error appears, the card will limit itself to showing this error rather than the expected templates (due to a small bug in Relevant 1.0, a card may show up light gray and not display the error).

+You could even create errors manually using `{"_ERROR":"Error message"}`, and they will be propagated outwards just like errors that happen inadventently.

+There are cases, however, in which you would like to handle an error.
+For example, when certain `_URL` returns an error (such as server not found), you may wish to get your data from a different URL.

+The following *error handling* functions may be used to stop errors from propagating outwards into the card:

+**`_IS_ERROR`:** Returns `true` (`1`) when passed an error, and `false` (`0`) otherwise.

+**`_ERROR_CODE`:** Returns an error's numeric error code.
+This is useful when handling http request errors from `_URL` calls.

+**`_FIRST_NOT_ERROR`** Returns the first element of an array which is neither `null` nor an error.

 ### REL Actions